WubWub Audio custom speaker with ribbon tweeter and drivers in dramatic lighting

 Subwoofers

 Sealed or ported designs with 12, 15, or 18-inch drivers.
-Dedicated amplification from 300W to 1,500W.
-DSP-controlled with room correction capability.
+Available powered (300W to 1,500W with DSP room correction) or passive, depending on your system design.

 Typical: $2,500–$5,000